matt-mendonca/podium-js/readme.md

 Then, on your laptop (order matters - you must open the slides before connecting the remote - for now):

-- Run the app.js file in node
+- Run the server.js file in node
-  - On OSX this mean
+  - On *nix OS this mean
     - Open up a terminal window
-    - Node path/to/podium/app.js
+    - cd path/to/podium
-  - Everyone else, check out the node docs
+    - node server OR npm start
 - You should see a log message saying 'podium server listening on port 3000' (port number can be configured in the config.json file)
 - Navigate to [http://localhost:3000/ or http://laptopIpAddress:3000/](http://localhost:3000/)
 - Click the link for the deck you want to present